DaMishalkina/ecommerce-product-page/README.md

 ### Continued development

-I want to try Zustand instead of Redux as the first one seems more appropriate to me for such a small app without authentication.
+- I want to try Zustand instead of Redux as the first one seems more appropriate to me for such a small app without authentication.
 Perhaps I could add authentication functionality and then dive deeper into the Redux world.
+- Maybe I could add some tests and use React perfomance optimization techinques, such as memoiziation and lazy loading.